Housing Support Services

 2 Transitional Housing Program

-The ARC provides 41 transitional housing beds in for guests transitioning out of the shelter programs who continue to experience housing insecurity.
-THP guests are provided with an affordable, safe and supportive living environment.
+The ARC provides 21 transitional housing beds for guests transitioning out of the shelter programs who continue to experience housing insecurity.
+THP guests are provided with an affordable, safe, and supportive living environment.
 Individuals in THP work with caseworkers to navigate barriers as they seek long-term accommodations in the community.
 The housing navigator provides guests with follow-up support while they transition to their new homes.

 3 Homeless Encampment Action